jrswab/go-pwa-forge/README.md

 # go-htmx-forge

-A blazing-fast Go template combining Chi and templ for building modern hypermedia-driven web applications with minimal JavaScript and maximum efficiency.
+A Go template combining Chi and templ for building modern hypermedia-driven web applications with minimal JavaScript and maximum efficiency.

 ## Features